 A natural gas producer group and a corn growers association have called on the Commodity Futures Trading Commission (CFTC) to adopt a two-step approach for identifying which entities should fall under the category of swap dealer.

 The designation is critical because it will determine which entities will and will not be subject to the clearing and exchange trading requirements under new regulatory reforms approved by Congress.
-The Commission has come under attack for taking its time to define "swap dealers," even from its own people (see Daily GPI, Nov.
-11).
+The Commission has come under attack for taking its time to define “swap dealers,” even from its own people (see NGI, Nov.
+15).

-In a letter to the CFTC Tuesday, the Natural Gas Supply Association (NGSA) and the National Corn Growers Association (NCGA) said that as a first step the CFTC should follow the Securities Exchange Commission's (SEC) approach to distinguishing dealers from traders through the use of the SEC's "intermediation" concept.
+In a letter to the CFTC last Tuesday, the Natural Gas Supply Association (NGSA) and the National Corn Growers Association (NCGA) recommended that as a first step the CFTC should follow the Securities Exchange Commission’s (SEC) approach to distinguishing dealers from traders through the use of the SEC’s “intermediation” concept.

 This would enable the CFTC to “filter out parties who are making transactions simply to satisfy a customer” from the designation of swap dealer, said Jenny Fordham, vice president of markets for NGSA.
 “Although not all the activities used to identify dealers in the securities market translate precisely to the commodity swaps market, the concept of intermediation converts extremely well and provides a clear-cut workable approach for the CFTC to follow,” she said.